Doctor’s Note: Your Easy Guide to Dandruff Treatment

 Dandruff isn’t something that can be cured, but it can be managed.
 It’s a long-term skin condition that can come and go.
 Even though dandruff isn’t harmful and can’t spread to others, it can make people feel self-conscious.

-Dandruff Flakes
+Dandruff Scalp

 What Causes Dandruff?